mooreCS65/mooreCS65.github.io/Assignment0.md

   - What's one interesting fact about you?
   - A (school appropriate) meme to describe how you're feeling about the upcoming semester.
 3. **Interact and Socialize** [ 1 point ]:
-  - Reply to someon else's introductory post with something that you found interesting, a shared common interest, or a follow-up question.
+  - Reply to someone else's introductory post with something that you found interesting, a shared common interest, or a follow-up question.
 Just generally engage with at least one of our classmates.
   - React to someon else's post using an emoji.
 4. **Send me a DM** [ 1 point ]: